ibm-cloud-docs/FileStorage/accessing-file-storage-ubuntu.md

    ```zsh
    sudo nano /etc/fstab
    ```
-   Add a line with the following syntax to the end of file.
+   Add a line with the following syntax to the end of the file.

    ```zsh
    (hostname):/(mount_point) /mnt nfs_version defaults 0 0